neithernut/dr.w.falls/doc/design/ServerClient.md

     player tag

-The waiting control task will start the round control task, passing it the required `Sender` and `Receiver` as well as roaster with the overall score.
+The waiting control task will start the round control task, passing it the required `Sender` and `Receiver` as well as roster with the overall score.

 ### Round preparation